atolab/zenoh-web/content/docs/manual/configuration.md

 #           ^- REST plugin addr ^ ^--- config space --^ ^-------- the path to the configured value --------^ ^------ the value to insert -----^
 ```

-Key-value pairs work much like they do when using [CLI arguments](#command-line-arguments).
+Path-value pairs work much like they do when using [CLI arguments](#command-line-arguments).

 Note that while you may attempt to change any part of the configuration through this mean, not all of its properties are actually watched.
 For example, while the storage plugin watches for any change in its configuration and will attempt to act on it, the REST plugin will only log a warning that it observed a change, but won't apply it.